 This is an advisory council serving under the program committee to advise the program committee on medical concerns of Special Olympics Michigan athletes or events.
-This is an AD HOC council that will meet as necessary when the program committee requests their expertise.

-The council should be made up of:
+This is a sub-committee that will meet as necessary when the program committee requests their expertise.
+The committee should be made up of various health professionals and SOMI staff.